RifeLab/lab-manual/manuscript.md

 Developers are limited to 10m to discuss what they are working on, give quick demos, and solicit feedback from participants.
 The second half of these meetings are an opportunity to provide support to external users or research groups that join the meeting.
 All developers are expected to attend and participate in every meeting (barring excused absences due to illnesses, doctor appointments, family issues, etc.).

-### Individual Meetings
-I attempt to meet individually with all lab members for about an hour each week.
-The goal of the weekly meeting is to discuss research challenges and plan strategy.
-Individual meetings can be in person or via Zoom--bring your computer if the meeting is in person.
-You are responsible for updating OneNote prior to the meeting with what you accomplished over the last week and what tasks you aim to complete by the next week.
-A product of the meeting is a list of what you want to do before the next meeting.
-By default, I do not reschedule individual meetings due to scheduling conflicts, but I will annotate your OneNote page to answer any questions or provide insights.

 ### Journal Club
 Journal club is an opportunity for lab members to strengthen their ability to comprehend and critically analyze published research.